Before You Begin

 Before creating a protection group, consider the following prerequisites and limitations:

-- When Veeam Backup & Replication performs discovery of protected computers, Veeam Backup & Replication connects to every computer added to the protection group.
+- [Not applicable to protection groups with a flexible scope] When Veeam Backup & Replication performs discovery of protected computers, Veeam Backup & Replication connects to every computer added to the protection group.
 If you instruct Veeam Backup & Replication to perform discovery immediately after the protection group is created, make sure that all computers added to the protection group are powered on and may be accessed over the network.
 Otherwise, Veeam Backup & Replication will be unable to connect to a protected computer and perform the required operations on this computer.

 - A protection group that includes Microsoft Active Directory objects can include objects from one domain only.
 To add to the inventory computers that reside in another domain, you need to create a separate protection group and include in this protection group the necessary objects from that domain.